Many of my clients are surprised when I tell them that they aren’t focusing on the right combination of biceps exercises.

 You don’t need to pick all of them for your own long head biceps exercises routine, but adding 3 or 4 of them on your arm days should give you better gains.

 You can’t plan dumbbell exercises without doing a good old-fashioned dumbbell curl.

-When you focus on quality over quantity, then you’ll find that it triggers the long head of the biceps muscle much better.
+When you focus on quality over quantity, then you’ll find that it triggers the long head biceps tendon much better.

-Do these in a standing position with a dumbbell in one hand and palms facing up.
+Do these long head bicep exercises in a standing position with a dumbbell in one hand and palms facing up.

 Flex your elbow and pull up the weight to shoulder height for the count of 2, hold it there for two seconds and then lower it back down for the count of three to the starting position.

 If you’re going to change the speed, don’t make it faster.
 The more time your muscles are under the tension of weight, the better the results will be .